go-encoder/encoder/README.md

 go get gopkg.in/encoder.v1
 ```

-Run `go test` in the package's directory to run tests.
+Run `go test` in the package's directory to run test case.

 ### Usage